laura-is-here/vegan-cooking-astro/src/content/recipes/pasta-tomato-cream-sauce.md

 ## Ingredients

-3/4 cup raw unsalted cashews
+-3/4 cup raw unsalted cashews
-1 yellow onion, minced/chopped fine
+-1 yellow onion, minced/chopped fine
-3-4 cloves of garlic, minced
+-3-4 cloves of garlic, minced
-2 Tbsp olive oil
+-2 Tbsp olive oil
-Pinch of red pepper flakes
+-Pinch of red pepper flakes
-1/2 tsp Italian seasoning
+-1/2 tsp Italian seasoning
-1 Tbsp tomato paste
+-1 Tbsp tomato paste
-1 28oz can whole San Marzano tomatoes, blended or crushed Salt + pepper to taste
+-1 28oz can whole San Marzano tomatoes, blended or crushed -Salt + pepper to taste
-1lb pasta
+-1lb pasta, cooked according to package direction

 ## Directions

-**Cashew cream: **
+**Cashew cream:**

 Soak the cashews in boiling water for at least 30 minutes.
 Drain and add to a blender with 3/4 cup water and a pinch of salt.
 Blend until very smooth.